catielutz/DWP-Dashboard/README.md

 ## [Publicly Supported Family Planning Services in the United States: Likely Need, Availability and Impact (Guttmacher Institute, 2016):](https://www.guttmacher.org/report/publicly-supported-FP-services-US-2016)

-This report provides updated estimates for 2016 for the following key indicators measuring the likely need for, actual provision of, and—by helping women achieve their reproductive goals:
+The Guttmacher Institute estimated for 2016 for the following key indicators measuring the likely need for, actual provision of, and—by helping women achieve their reproductive goals:

    - The numbers of women likely in need of public support for contraceptive services according to age, income level, race and ethnicity, and health insurance status.
    - The numbers of women who received contraceptive services at all publicly supported family planning providers.